sanchitdilipjain/cloudwatch-metrics/docs/index.md

     **Note**: There are multiple expressions available to operate on Metric data, to view all expressions click on Math expression and check out the various functions available

-- Step 3: Understanding Metrics Explorer
+- Step 3: Publish custom metrics